What Happens If You Have No Insurance But The Other Driver Was At Fault?

 Yes, you can still file a lawsuit and seek an out-of-court settlement if you are involved in an accident where the other driver was at fault.
 You can also seek damages during a trial if you are unable to reach a settlement agreement during negotiations.
 Not having insurance does not eliminate your right to seek damages or sue the at-fault party.

 However, it’s important to understand that numerous factors can influence your ability to file a claim.
-Some variables to consider include the degree or percentage of fault, the state you live in, and the extent of your injuries.
+Some variables to consider include the degree or percentage of fault, the state you live in, whether the other driver had a license and insurance, and the extent of your injuries.
 If you also contributed to the crash but were not primarily responsible, the amount you can recover could be greatly reduced.

 Will Lack of Insurance Affect My Recovery Amount?